shuqizhuzhu/shuqizhuzhu.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-__Zekai Chen__ is currently enrolled at [GWU](https://www.gwu.edu) as a master student with major in Statistics, advised by <a href="http://home.gwu.edu/~chenz/">Prof. Chen Zeng</a>.
+__Zekai Chen__ is currently enrolled at [GWU](https://www.gwu.edu) as a master student with major in Statistics, advised by [Prof. Chen Zeng](http://home.gwu.edu/~chenz/).
 His research spans from Data Visualization, Machine Learning prediction on advertisement consumption, Computer Vision to Natural Laguage Processing.
-He is now coopretating a project with the Medical school of Georgetown University which refers to DNA sequence recognition.
+Now, he is coopretating a project with the Medical school of Georgetown University which refers to DNA sequence recognition.
+He is expected to graduate in December, 2017.

 <p>Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod
 tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam,